 Figure 6.
 ID-TIMS U-Pb results for ASH-15D, ASH-15K, and for both ASH-15D+K displayed in Tera-Wasserburg concordia space.
-Uncertainties on the initial 207 Pb/ 206 Pb ratios and the intercept ages are given as 2σ and as 95% confidence intervals including overdispersion (Vermeesch, 2018).
+Uncertainties on the initial $^{207}$ Pb/ $^{206}$ Pb ratios and the intercept ages are reported at 95 % confidence including overdispersion (Vermeesch, 2018).

 Figure 7.
 Previous (re-calculated) and new ages of ASH-15 from isotope-dilution U-Pb analysis.
-All ages are calculated using IsoplotR (Vermeesch, 2018), are not corrected for disequilibrium and are not anchored to common-lead specific value (see data in Table S7 in the supplements).
+All ages are calculated using IsoplotR (Vermeesch, 2018), are not corrected for disequilibrium, and are not anchored to common-lead specific value (see data in Table S7 in the Supplements).